romanpauk/dingo/docs/architecture/overview.md

 - the public registration and resolution entry points

 This is the outer orchestration layer.
 It does not construct objects directly.
-It stores factories and asks them for values, references, or pointers.
+It stores binding records and asks the selected binding's factory for values, references, or pointers.

 ### Type Registration